 What is Essential: Ability to identify plants that grow in a forest

 What is Non-essential: Ability to traverse the physical environment of a forest

 Accommodations: In this example, accommodating the disability is possible by making high quality photos and videos that are taken in the forest available online or at the lab.
 Specimens from the forest – and possible look-alike specimens – could be made available in the lab for differential identification with the photos and videos for context.

 Some skills/abilities are preferred or desirable, perhaps because they are qualities that students are likely to need in their professional life after they graduate.
 The anticipation of skills needed in the future does not always justify considering those skills as essential requirements in a course, unless they are also absolutely necessary for the outcomes of the course or are accreditation requirements embedded in that course.
 Even then, keep in mind that in some professions it is a board exam that tests for qualifications.
 University curricula should adequately prepare those who wish to go on to that step, but not all graduates do choose to go on to that step in any given discipline, nor should university study (even in professional schools) be limited only to what professional exams certify in the moment.
 The distinction between what is necessary and what is preferred or desirable has significant implications for students, especially students with disabilities.

-Example: In an Engineering course, students need to analyze DC linear resistive circuits.
+Engineering coure example: students need to analyze DC linear resistive circuits.
 This outcome is assessed by evaluating oral presentations.
 Student A has a documented disability that restricts their ability to speak in front of others and requires an accommodation for the presentation.
 Student B is unable to present in class because class presentations coincide with an episode of a chronic illness.

 What is Essential: Analyze DC Linear resistive circuits